alex-coch/Kaggle/README.md

 ### <a href=lips-segmentation-pytorch.ipynb>Image segmentation</a>
 - The <a href=https://www.kaggle.com/datasets/olekslu/makeup-lips-segmentation-28k-samples>dataset</a> proposes to check skills in mastering of determination of lips' position on photos.
 - Model: Linknet

+### <a href=text-classification-sentiment-analysis.ipynb>Text classification (Sentiment analysis)</a>
+- The objective of this <a href=https://www.kaggle.com/datasets/arkhoshghalb/twitter-sentiment-analysis-hatred-speech>task</a> is to detect hate speech in tweets.
+- Model: CNN